Shahwar786/Shahwar786/README.md

 ## 🔗 Connect With Me

 - 💼 [GitHub](https://github.com/Shahwar786)
-- 📫 Email: *Add your email here if you'd like*
+- 📫 Email: *[your-email@example.com]* (replace with your actual email)

+---

+> “Code is like humor.
+When you have to explain it, it’s bad.” – Cory House